 The PHA will first try to transfer the participant to another PBV unit in the same development or transfer to a different development where the PHA has PBV units.
 The PHA will expedite the administrative processes in this case in an effort to conduct the transfer as quickly as possible.
+If assistance is transferred to another development, the PHA will give priority to the participant on the other development's waiting list.

-If no units are available for an internal transfer or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to either tenant-based rental assistance (HCV) or assistance in the PHA's public housing program.
+If no units are available for an internal transfer to a PBV development or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to either tenant-based rental assistance (HCV) or assistance in the PHA's public housing program.
 Such a decision will be made by the PHA based on the availability of tenant-based vouchers and/or vacancies in public housing units.
 Such families must be selected from the waiting list for the applicable program.
 The PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and stalking in both its HCV and public housing programs in order to expedite this process.
 See Section 4-III.C. of this administrative plan.